sbstjn/tatort/README.md

 ## Data

 The library uses [TV direkt](http://www.tvdirekt.de/tatort-heute-abend.html) to get the most recent air times of Tatort.
+Feel free to add a second data source, just make sure to implement the same interface!